managination/afrr/readme-ew.md

 E.g.:

 ```
-yarn deploy --network ropsten
+yarn deploy --network ewVolta
 ```

 Supported networks are currently: ropsten, kovan, rinkeby, goerli, ewVolta and ewMainnet.
 The above command will deploy into the default channel (the one that's used by the public dev-frontend).
 To deploy into the internal channel instead:

 ```
-yarn deploy --network ropsten --channel internal
+yarn deploy --network ewVolta --channel internal
 ```

 You can optionally specify an explicit gas price too:

 ```
-yarn deploy --network ropsten --gas-price 20
+yarn deploy --network ewVolta --gas-price 20
 ```

-After a successful deployment, the addresses of the newly deployed contracts will be written to a version-controlled JSON file under `packages/lib/deployments/default`.
+After a successful deployment, the addresses of the newly deployed contracts will be written to a version-controlled JSON file under `packages/lib-ethers/deployments/default`.

 To publish a new deployment, you must execute the above command for all of the following combinations: